eddie-hernandez/simon-ambient-edition/README.md

 create an empty array called ==gameSequence== to store new additions to the game order sequence

 create a function called ==levelSequence==
-    for each level (with level ten as the minimum and level ten as the max), hides ==nextLevel== button
+    FOR each level (with level ten as the minimum and level ten as the max), hide ==nextLevel== button
         call ==orderSequence==
         multiply the number of times ==orderSequence== is called by the current level number store each newly formed, incremented order sequence in gameSequence

-create an empty array called ==buttonsPressed== to store new additions to the user's order sequence
+create an empty array called ==buttonsPressed== that stores new additions to the user's order sequence

 create a hidden button called ==nextLevel== create a mouse click listener event for ==nextLevel==

 create a function called ==levelUp==
-    increments the displayed level number on the screen calls ==levelSequence==
+    increment the displayed level number on the screen call ==levelSequence==

-if ==nextLevel== button is clicked,
+IF ==nextLevel== button is clicked,
     call ==levelUp==

 create a new function called ==checkSequence==
-    if the value from the buttonsPressed array is equal to the value of the buttonsPressed array, return an increment of the index number in both arrays else if all values of the buttonsPressed array equals all values of the gameSequence array, display ==nextLevel== button
+    IF the value from the buttonsPressed array is equal to the value of the buttonsPressed array, return an increment of the index number in both arrays ELSE IF all values of the buttonsPressed array equals all values of the gameSequence array, display ==nextLevel== button
-    if else,
+    ELSE,
         call ==error==

 when a button is clicked,